 \subsection{Newsvendor problem: Empirical Results}

-In general we follow the same evaluation protocol as in the previous sections, comparing decision-aware CR metrics against decision-agnostic distributional distances. \Cref{fig:newsvendor_bar} reports results for the CR metrics and decision-agnostic distributional distances for four LLM models, averaging across the 300 items.
-We see that LLM-SAA performs similarly to the Random baseline for $\avgCR$ for all models, as all confidence bars are overlapping, but LLM-SAA improves upon $\worstCR$ substantially.
+\Cref{fig:newsvendor_bar} reports results for the CR metrics and decision-agnostic distributional distances for four LLM models, averaging across the 300 items.
+We see that all LLM models perform similarly to the Random baseline for $\avgCR$, as all confidence bars are overlapping, but LLMs improve upon $\worstCR$ substantially.
 The two decision-unaware distances point in opposite directions (Random baseline is better under Kolmogorov, but worse under Wasserstein), suggesting that decision-unaware metrics can be unreliable indicators of downstream decision quality.